Asad-Ur-Rahman/iCodeGuru/RealWorldProjectInAI/readme.md

-# TReal World Project in AI, ML and DL Mastery
+# Real World Project in AI, ML and DL Mastery

 - ## Week 1